-Proceeding with a Multi Council CCO option, would see Council's water assets transferred to the new entity on 1 July 2027.
+Proceeding with either an In-House business unit or a Multi Council CCO option, should see Council's water assets transferred to the new entity on 1 July 2027.
 This would require an amendment to the Long-Term Plan to reflect that decision.
 There are special provisions in the PA Act that will enable us to make this amendment without further consultation, if that is required.